 It is the participant’s responsibility to insure that each and every lap is recorded correctly.
 Volunteers will be on hand to help racers keep track of their lap count.

 On the bike, the 5-6 age group will ride a 1 mile lap heading east on La Sierra Dr. from the park entrance (turn left out of the park and turnaround just after Casmalia Way and return to the park/transition area), while all other age groups will complete 1 counterclockwise lap (turning right out of the park to Berrendo Dr. to just after Casmalia Way and back to the park/transition area).
-It is the participant’s responsibility to make their bicycle number plate visible, and if need be, call out their number to the timers at each turnaround.
+It is the participant’s responsibility to make their bicycle number plate visible.
 After finishing the bike leg, participants will return to the Transition Area to return their bike to its original location.
+NOTE: All bikes must be pedal powered.
+No electric/battery enabled bicycles will be allowed.

 Then, they will take off on the run course…

 On the run, lap recording will be done by having a mark placed on their arm after each lap.
 It is necessary for the participants to have their run bib number visible at all times during the run.

 The race finishes when they cross the finish line.